miguelnto/my-website/src/posts/hare.md

 ### So what is Hare?

-If you're looking for yet another systems programming language that is trying to substitute C, here is Hare for you!
-From the official website:
+I was looking for a systems programming language to use instead of C for future projects.
+I wanted something as fast as C and as fully-featured as Go.
+While I was searching, I came across the Hare programming language.
+The way they describe the language caught my attention:

 *["One of Hare’s explicit design goals is to produce a programming language which will be stable over a very long period of time, exceeding the lifetime of its authors:
 I think of Hare as a 100-year programming language."](https://harelang.org/blog/2023-11-08-100-year-language/)*